Here’s How To Keep Your Dog Calm On The Fourth Of July

 - Be sure you have a recent photo of your dog in case you need to make a lost pet poster

-If you still have reason to worry, or if your dog has serious anxiety or a history of panicking around fireworks, Dr. Hohenhaus recommends seeing your veterinarian to discuss using a tranquilizer on the Fourth of July.
+If you still have reason to worry, or if your dog has a history of serious anxiety or of panicking around fireworks, Dr. Hohenhaus recommends seeing your veterinarian to discuss using a tranquilizer or prescribed dog anxiety medication on the Fourth of July.

 “Remember, your veterinarian will want to see your dog, get an accurate weight and determine the appropriate medication to prescribe,” Dr. Hohenhaus said.